atom/atom-languageclient/README.md

 module.exports = new OmnisharpLanguageServer()
 ```

+You can get this code packaged up with the necessary package.json etc. from the [languageserver-csharp](https://github.com/atom/languageserver-csharp) provides C# support via [Omnisharp (node-omnisharp)](https://github.com/OmniSharp/omnisharp-node-client) repo.

 Some more elaborate scenarios can be found in the Java LSP package which includes:

 * Downloading and unpacking non-npm dependencies (in this case a .tar.gz containing JAR files)